CodeWiz05/CodeWiz05/README.md

 # Hey, I am Samaan Numair Soharwardi!
-I am
+  I am: <br>
- 💻 Into Android App Dev (because I love a real challenge) & Web Dev (because I’m solid at it).
+ 💻 Into Android App Dev (because I love a real challenge) & Web Dev (because I’m solid at it).<br>
- ⚙️ Currently building Disaster Aggregator, my proudest project so far — real-world problems, real impact.
+ ⚙️ Currently building Disaster Aggregator, my proudest project so far — real-world problems, real impact. <br>
- 🤖 Actively diving into AI/ML — not just hype for me, but the future I want to shape.
+ 🤖 Actively diving into AI/ML — not just hype for me, but the future I want to shape. <br>
- 🧠 Fascinated by psychology, math, history, and how stories (and systems) shape people.
+ 🧠 Fascinated by psychology, math, history, and how stories (and systems) shape people. <br>
- ✍️ Love writing, storytelling, and figuring out what makes people tick.
+ ✍️ Love writing, storytelling, and figuring out what makes people tick. <br>

 ## 🛠️ Skills & Tools